Soil and rock dikes

 You can see where there are registered dikes on area info.
 Please note that the registration is for guidance only and that there may be protected dikes that have not been registered yet.
 Contact your municipality if in doubt.

-You can read more about the history of the dikes, dike types, protection and care in The Palaces and Culture Agency Guidance on stone and earth dikes.
+You can read more about the history of the dikes, dike types, protection and care in The Palaces and Culture Authority's guidance on stone and earth dikes.